-(viii) Determine the maximum target year expected MSGA non-Medicare average length of stay by calculating the average length of stay for the target year if the average length of stay changed, year to year, from the base year to the target year, by the highest average annual rate of change calculated in (v) or (vi) above.

-- (b) Minimum allowable jurisdictional average lengths of stay are calculate follows: - (i) The minimum allowable jurisdictional MSGA Medicare average length of stay is the first whole number of days below the minimum target year expected MSGA Medicare average length of stay determined in D(3)(a)(iii) above. - (ii) The minimum allowable jurisdictional MSGA non-Medicare average length of stay is the first whole number of days below the minimum target year expected MSGA non-Medicare average length of stay determined in D(3)(a)(vii) above. - (4) Jurisdictional Minimum Occupancy Standards. - (a) For MSGA services, the jurisdictional minimum occupancy standards used in calculating gross bed need are based on the average daily census projected for the jurisdiction, applied at the hospital level, and are as follows:
+- (viii) Determine the maximum target year expected MSGA non-Medicare average length of stay by calculating the average length of stay for the target year if the average length of stay changed, year to year, from the base year to the target year, by the highest average annual rate of change calculated in D(3)(a)(v) or (vi) of this regulation. - (b) Minimum allowable jurisdictional average lengths of stay are calculated as follows: - (i) The minimum allowable jurisdictional MSGA Medicare average length of stay is the first whole number of days below the minimum target year expected MSGA Medicare average length of stay determined in D(3)(a)(iii) of this regulation. - (ii)The minimum allowable jurisdictional MSGA non-Medicare average length of stay is the first whole number of days below the minimum target year expected MSGA non-Medicare average length of stay determined in D(3)(a)(vii) of this regulation. - (4) Jurisdictional Minimum Occupancy Standards. - (a) For MSGA services, the jurisdictional minimum occupancy standards used in calculating gross bed need are based on the ADC projected for the jurisdiction, applied at the hospital level, and are as follows:

 MSGA Jurisdictional Minimum Occupancy

-Average Daily Minimum Percent
+Minimum Percent

-Census Occupancy
+ADC Occupancy

 0-49 70

 50-99 75

 100-299 80

 300+ 83

-(b) For jurisdictions with more than one hospital, the minimum occupancy standard used in calculating gross bed need will be a jurisdictional standard calculated by pro-rating the occupancy standards in MSGA services at the hospital level using the assumption that target year average daily census for the jurisdiction will be proportioned to each hospital in the jurisdiction at the same ratio which total jurisdictional average daily census was allocated among the hospitals in the base year.
+(b) For jurisdictions with more than one hospital, the minimum occupancy standard used in calculating gross bed need will be a jurisdictional standard calculated by pro-rating the occupancy standards in MSGA services at the hospital level using the assumption that target year ADC for the jurisdiction will be proportioned to each hospital in the jurisdiction at the same ratio which total jurisdictional ADC was allocated among the hospitals in the base year.